kevinvobw/servermonitoring/README.md

     ```bash
     npm install

 3. Create a config.js file in the root directory.
-Use the following template:
+Use the following template (change the ipadresses of the servers in the config.js):

     ```javascript
     const devices = {